In an unusual U.S. Open, the men’s final will bring something different: A new champion

 Thiem’s years of hard work might finally pay off Sunday in New York when he plays in his first U.S. Open final against his good friend Alexander Zverev, after which men’s tennis will have a new major champion for the first time since Marin Cilic won his lone title in New York in 2014.

-It will be Thiem’s fourth time playing for a Grand Slam championship, but the first time he won’t be staring across the net at a titan in his domain.
+It will be Thiem’s fourth time playing for a Grand Slam championship but the first time he won’t be staring across the net at a titan in his domain.

 In 2018 and 2019, Thiem faced the best French Open player of all time in Rafael Nadal, the second time around becoming the first man to win a set against Nadal in a French Open final since 2014.
 Earlier this year, he faced the best Australian Open player of all time in Novak Djokovic.

-Sunday, he will face Zverev.
+On Sunday, he will face Zverev.
 Things will be different.

 A lanky, 23-year-old German born to two Russian tennis coaches, seventh-ranked Zverev has dragged his feet through four four-set matches, one straight-sets win and a grueling, five-set semifinal against Pablo Carreno Busta and emerged brimming with confidence at his ability to survive.
 He has spent almost four more hours on court than Thiem this U.S. Open, who won all but one of his matches in three sets.

-Unlike Thiem, this is the first time Zverev has broken through to a major final after teasing tennis for years with great accomplishments outside of the Grand Slams — three years ago, he became the youngest top 20 player since Djokovic.
+Unlike Thiem, Zverev has broken through to a major final after teasing tennis for years with great accomplishments outside of the Grand Slams — three years ago, he became the youngest top 20 player since Djokovic.

 “I'm looking forward to it.
 Yeah, I'm in the final of a Grand Slam.
 The two best players in the world are going to be playing on court,” said Zverev, with self-assurance perhaps required for such success so young.